dominicbeesley/1MPaula/README.md

 - sample rate is close to but not identical to Amiga PAL rate due to lack of granularity of Xilinx PLL
 - JIM usage clashes with devices that do not adhere to the new [JIM spec](https://raw.githubusercontent.com/dominicbeesley/DataCentre/master/jim-spec-2019.txt)

+All files except where otherwise state are licenced under the GPL v3
-(c) 2019 Dominic Beesley / Dossytronics
+note: the files in vhdl/vhdl_lib/T6502 are contain their own licence (BSD three clause) (c) 2019 Dominic Beesley / Dossytronics